 Displays for on-hand inventory at facilities as well as information on products and vehicles are available by opening the different tabs shown in the display area on the right side of the screen.
 It is also apparent from looking at the map of the supply chain that supplies for Riesa are delivered from the Dresden warehouse where they were pre-positioned.
 Let’s take a closer look at operations in and around Dresden to see how operations there are progressing.

 TIP: Save backup copies of your supply chain model from time to time as you make changes.
 Then if a change doesn’t work out, you can restore from a saved copy.

 You decide to explore the specific situation in Dresden in greater detail.
-The screenshot below shows a detailed model of the disaster supply chain specifically in the Dresden area (go to SCM Globe library and import “Dresden Flooding Scenario“).
-The Dresden warehouse is the same one shown in the larger model.
-Additional detail is shown in the local aid stations and the vehicles and routes to deliver products from the Dresden warehouse to the aid stations.
-Notice most of the delivery routes are by roads traveled by trucks.
+The screenshot below shows a detailed lower level model of the disaster supply chain specifically in the Dresden area (go to SCM Globe library and import “Dresden Flooding Scenario“).
+The Dresden warehouse is the same one shown in the larger regional model.
+Additional detail is shown for the local aid stations and the vehicles and routes to deliver products from the Dresden warehouse to the aid stations.
+Notice most of the delivery routes are on roads traveled by trucks.
 But one delivery route – the straight line between Dresden warehouse and the airport across the river is an air route traveled by helicopters.